Updated on: September 22, 2023

-That said, I found a few good options after testing over 40 genuinely free antiviruses for virus and malware protection, internet security, and additional features.
+That said, I found a few good options after testing over 40 genuinely free antiviruses.
+I looked for free antiviruses that offer decent virus and malware protection, internet security, and additional features.
 While most of them were pretty bad, I found a few that actually worked pretty well.
-Any of the products on my list below will do a decent job of protecting you against online threats in 2023.
+Any of the products on my list below will do a decent job of protecting you against online threats in 2024.

-- Comparison of the Best Free Antivirus Software.
+Quick Summary of the Best Free Antivirus Software in 2024

 Best Free Antivirus for Windows — Bitdefender Antivirus Free

-Bitdefender Antivirus Free is the best free Windows antivirus in 2023.
-Its malware scanner is super lightweight (it’s based in the cloud) and offers flawless malware detection without slowing down your system or consuming too much battery life.
+Bitdefender Antivirus Free is a contender for the best free Windows antivirus in 2024.
+Its malware scanner is super lightweight (it’s based in the cloud) and offers flawless malware detection without slowing down your system.

 When I tested Bitdefender, it was able to detect every single piece of test malware I installed on my Windows PC, making it one of the most impressive free antiviruses out there.
 And I didn’t notice any impact on my computer at all, even during full scans.